-Alcohol use disorder remains the most common form of substance use disorder in the United States, driven by widespread legal access and social approval of moderate alcohol use.
+Alcohol use disorder is the most common form of substance use disorder in the United States, driven by widespread legal access and social approval of moderate alcohol consumption.
 Substance abuse is the medical term used to describe a pattern of using a substance (drug) that causes significant problems or distress.
-This can be missing work or school, using the substance in hazardous situations, such as driving a car.
-May cause legal problems related to substances or continued substance use that interferes with friendships, family relationships, or both.
+This can include missing work or school, using the substance in hazardous situations, such as driving a car, or causing legal problems related to substances.
+It can also include continued substance use that interferes with friendships, family relationships, or both.

 Substance abuse, as a recognized medical brain disorder, refers to the abuse of illegal substances, such as marijuana, heroin, cocaine, or methamphetamine.
 It can also refer to the abuse of legal substances, such as alcohol, nicotine, or prescription drugs.
 Alcohol is the most common legal drug of abuse.
 Cultural and social factors determine what are acceptable or permitted forms of drug or alcohol use, while public laws determine what type of drug use is legal or illegal.